-(B) The clinical team may also include any of the following paraprofessionals:
+(B) The clinical team may also include a Certified Behavioral Health Case Manager.

 (3) Qualified providers.
 Provider agencies for PHP must be accredited by one of the national accrediting bodies; The Joint Commission (TJC), Commission on Accreditation of Rehabilitation Facilities (CARF) or The Council on Accreditation (COA) for partial hospitalization and enrolled in SoonerCare.
 Staff providing these services are employees or contractors of the enrolled agency.

 (4) Limitations.
 Services are limited to children 0-20 only.
 Children under age 6 are not eligible for behavioral health rehabilitation services, unless a prior authorization for children ages 4 and 5 has been granted by OHCA or its designated agent based on a finding of medical necessity.
 Services must be offered at a minimum of 3 hours per day, 5 days per week.
 Therapeutic services are limited to 4 billable hours per day.
 PHP services are all inclusive with the exception of physician services and drugs that cannot be self-administered, those services are separately billable.
 Group size is limited to a maximum of 8 individuals as clinically appropriate given diagnostic and developmental functioning.
 Occupational, Physical and Speech therapy will be provided by the Independent School District (ISD).
 Academic instruction, meals, and transportation are not covered.

 (A) Therapeutic Services are to include the following:

 (i) Psychiatrist/physician face-to-face visit 2 times per month;